In Their Own Words:

 As an under-represented minority, I think sometimes I can relate to a patient who may look like me.
 Maybe be more inclined to go work in an under-represented environment, an environment that’s got socio-economic challenges, and maybe understand some of those issues.
 I think that the field of transplantation needs to reach out, to be more accepting of folks from Hispanic backgrounds, women, African Americans, and anybody who isn’t part of “the majority” to really provide service to those who need help.

 Robert S.D.
 Higgins, MD, is the William Stewart Halsted Professor and Director of the Department of Surgery at The Johns Hopkins University School of Medicine.
 Following undergraduate studies at Dartmouth College, he went to Yale for his MD and later completed the MSHA degree at Virginia Commonwealth University.
-Dr. Higgins trained in general surgery at the University of Pittsburg and returned to Yale for his cardiothoracic fellowship, going on to Cambridge University where he served as senior registrar in transplantation at Papworth Hospital, the U.K.’s largest cardiothoracic surgical program and its main heart-lung transplant center.
+Dr. Higgins trained in general surgery at the University of Pittsburgh and returned to Yale for his cardiothoracic fellowship, going on to Cambridge University where he served as senior registrar in transplantation at Papworth Hospital, the U.K.’s largest cardiothoracic surgical program and its main heart-lung transplant center.
 Prior to his appointment at Johns Hopkins, Dr. Higgins was Chairman of the Department of Surgery at The Ohio State University.
 He had previously chaired cardiothoracic services at Rush and Virginia Commonwealth Universities after directing cardiothoracic transplantation programs at Henry Ford Hospital and Children’s Hospital of Michigan in Detroit.
 Dr. Higgins has received many honors and has held numerous leadership positions, including presidencies of the Society of Black Academic Surgeons and the Association of Black Cardiovascular and Thoracic Surgeons, of which he is a founding member.
 He was elected President of the United Network for Organ Sharing for the two-year term 2008-2009, and from 2012 to 2014 he served as a Director of the American Board of Thoracic Surgeons.
+He also served on the ASTS Council from 2009 to 2012.
 Dr. Higgins has authored more than 100 scientific articles and book chapters.

 Interviewer: Bob, how and when did you become interested in transplantation surgery?